 If you've ever Googled "voice search registration" or wondered if there's a special service you need to pay for so Alexa recommends your business… you're not alone.
 Hundreds of business owners search for this every month.

 Here's the truth: there is no voice search registry.
 No magic form.
 No fee.
 No secret database.
+But voice search is massive.
+There are now 8.4 billion voice assistants in use globally... more than there are people on Earth.
+And 76% of those voice searches have local intent.

 This guide breaks down exactly how Siri, Alexa, and Google Assistant find local businesses, and the specific steps you need to take to show up when customers ask.